wp-graphql/wp-graphql-woocommerce/docs/harmonizing-with-wordpress.md

 In the function above:
 - The `action` parameter represents the nonce action name.
-- The `uId` parameter represents the end-user's session ID, either their WP User Database ID (if they are authenticated) or a random string (if they are a guest).
+- The `uId` parameter represents the end-user's session ID - either their WP User Database ID (if they are authenticated) or a random string (if they are a guest).
 To retrieve this value, we'll have to decode the WooCommerce Session Token used by ApolloClient.
 - The `token` is our Client Session ID mentioned earlier.

 4. **Generating the URLs**